 Hawks can be observed soaring over open fields, perched in woodlands, and hunting along the coastline, showcasing their adaptability to the state’s varied landscapes.

-The 8 species of hawks that can be found in Connecticut are the broad-winged hawk, Coopers hawk, northern goshawk, northern harrier, red-tailed hawk, red-shouldered hawk, rough-legged hawk, and sharp-shinned hawk.
+Aside from rare vagrants, the 8 species of hawks that can be found in Connecticut are the broad-winged hawk, Cooper’s hawk, American goshawk, northern harrier, red-tailed hawk, red-shouldered hawk, rough-legged hawk, and sharp-shinned hawk.

 1. Broad-winged hawk

 Length: 13.4-17.3 in

 Broad-winged hawks are migratory, and only travel north into Connecticut during the spring-summer breeding season.
 Winters are spent in South America, then they undergo a huge migration to the eastern half of the U.S. and lower Canada.
 If you are hoping to see the broad-winged hawk, your best bet is during fall migration on their way back South America.
 Flocks called “kettles”, that can contain thousands of birds, circle in the sky.
 If you are not in their migration line, you can catch sight of them in forests.
 Just listen for their piercing whistles.

 These smaller hawks have a brown head and chest, barred underparts and black and white bands on their tail.
 In flight you can note their short tail and broad wings with pointed tips.
 They also have a dark outline around the edge of their wings as seen from below.
 Their overall body shape is compact with a chunky body.
 These hawks like to be in a secluded area during breeding season.
 They will nest in forests and along bodies of water far from humans.
 They eat small mammals, insects, and amphibians such as frogs and toads.

 Scientific name: Accipiter cooperii